-Theresa Lii, M.D., currently holds the positions of Clinical Scholar and postdoctoral researcher at Stanford University, and is part of the Stanford Fellowship in Anesthesia Research (FARM) program.
-Her research interests include evaluating the effectiveness of non-opioid pharmacologic treatments for chronic pain, as well as exploring the impact of rapid-acting psychiatric interventions for patients with acute and chronic pain.
+Theresa Lii, M.D., currently holds the positions of Clinical Scholar and Postdoctoral Scholar at Stanford University, and is part of the Stanford Fellowship in Anesthesia Research (FARM) program.
+Her research interests include evaluating the efficacy of innovative, non-opioid treatments for chronic pain, as well as exploring the impact of patient expectations and placebo effect on the apparent efficacy of chronic pain treatments.

 - Pain Medicine